gradle/gradle/design-docs/testing-toolkit.md

 ## Story: Functional test queries the build result

-Add methods to `TestResult` to query the result.
+Add methods to `BuildResult` to query the result.

     public interface BuildResult {
         String getStandardOutput();